 How do I set up DKIM records for my domain?

 In order to ensure industry leading deliverability, AWeber authenticates all messages we send for our users automatically.
-While AWeber does basic authentication for you automatically, it is a best practice to also authenticate your own domain name to build the best email sending reputation possible.
+While AWeber does basic authentication for you automatically, it is a best practice and a Google/Yahoo requirement to also authenticate your own domain name to build the best email sending reputation possible.

-We recommend creating custom DKIM records through your domain provider as those records tell the world that the emails you send from AWeber are valid and authorized.
-In this article, we will cover how to create these custom records, and how to ensure they are configured properly.
+Creating custom DKIM records through your domain DNS provider tells the world that the emails you send from AWeber are valid and authorized.
+Below, we will cover how to create these records, and how to ensure they are configured properly.

 For more information on the standards that affect the deliverability of email messages, review our complete article on email authentication.